yl-ang/CTF/HacktivityConCTF2021/PWN/Faucet/README.md

 }
 ```

 I also noticed that the flag file is opened and stored at the location ```0x00104060``` in memory.
-This could mean that I would need to access the location of where the flag is stored in the memory using the prinf format string vulnerability.
+This could mean that I would need to access the location of where the flag is stored in the memory using the ```printf``` format string vulnerability.

 Opening of ```FLAG``` file:
 ```